 A Division of Kinzie's Closet

-Buying new figure skates can be a little overwhelming for a new skater, or the new skater's parents.
+Buying new figure skates and/or figure skating blades can be a little overwhelming for a new skater, or the new skater's parents.
 There are so many questions: What figure skate brand is the best?
 What size figure skate do I need?
 What model of figure skate will be appropriate for my skill level?

 What's the Best Figure Skate Brand?

 The first thing to know is that there is no "best brand" of figure skates.
 There are reliable and trusted figure skate brands to choose from that will provide correct support and fit such as those we make available to our customers.
 The best brand of figure skate is the brand that will fit your foot the best and meet your skating needs.
 There are figure skate brands that coaches prefer because they wear them and there are brands that are popular because a famous skater may wear them.
 However, the most expensive lightweight figure skating boot on the market isn't going to make your skating better.
 Only time, effort and correct form will truly make your skating better with the proper fitting equipment...not the most expensive.

 All figure skating boots are basically the same.
 The things that differentiates one figure skate or figure skate boot from another are the "last", the thickness, the stiffness and the quality of the leather (or in some cases plastic).
 The "Last" is a shoemakers model for shaping a shoe.
 Tennis shoes have an athletic "last".
 They are wider and softer allowing lots of movement.
 Dress shoes have a more form fitting "last".
 They aren't made to run in.
 The same applies to figure skates.
 There are brands of figure skates that will be a little wider and there are brands of figure skates that will be a little narrower.